johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 Once the derivation tree reaches the outermost term it breaks.
 There is no type rule for the application of something with type `Bool` to something with type `X -> Bool` since _t-app_ requires the first term have the type `X -> T` in its premise.
 It's a type error.

-Previously we saw that this this would result in a type error under evaluation by the CoffeeScript interpreter.
+Previously we saw that this would result in a type error under evaluation by the CoffeeScript interpreter.
 We also saw that it was easy to construct a term that suffered the same semantic confusion without the type error `(-> (-> true))() -> false`.
 This issue applies to the type derivation as well.

 In addition we saw that it's possible to construct terms, albeit in the boolean example language, that might produce the same value through different evaluation paths.
 That is, they had different derivation trees in the evaluation relation but the same evaluation result.
 This issue also applies to type derivations.